 1. Cross-country ski across Mirror Lake

 I don’t cross-country ski (yet), but I know many people who cross-country ski across Mirror Lake, and grab a drink or some food at one of the dining establishments that sit on Main Street.
-The Cottage is a fun option, with an outdoor fire pit and Adirondack chairs on their deck that overlooks Mirror Lake and the High Peaks.
+The Cottage is a fun option, with an outdoor fire pit and Adirondack chairs on the deck that overlooks Mirror Lake and the High Peaks.

 2. Skate on Mirror Lake

 Each winter the town clears a skating path around Mirror Lake.
 That’s over two miles of skating fun on the lake.
-They also clear out a place for pond hockey just in front of the beach house, where often times you will find groups of friends throwing the puck around.
+They also clear out a place for pond hockey just in front of the beach house, where oftentimes you will find groups of friends throwing the puck around.
 You can get skate rentals at Locker Room 5, which sits right on Main Street in close proximity to the lake.

 3. Take a dog sled ride

 There are two local businesses that provide dog sled rides on the lake.
 All you have to do is walk down to Mirror Lake on either end, and you’ll see the dogs running around the lake pulling smiling families around in the snow.
-They are ten dollars per person, and well worth the experience.
+Rides are ten dollars per person, and well worth the experience.

 4. Ride down the toboggan chute

-Once a recycled ski jump, the newly renovated toboggan chute is also on Mirror Lake right by the beach house.
+Once a ski jump, the newly renovated toboggan chute is also on Mirror Lake right by the beach house.
 Climb your way to the top and chute down across frozen Mirror Lake.
 This is a local favorite, and a must-do for anyone visiting in the winter.

 5. Skate on the Olympic Oval